Engelbert Broda

-Engelbert Broda (29 August 1910, in Vienna – 26 October 1983, in Hainburg an der Donau) was an Austrian chemist and physicist suspected by some to have been a KGB spy code-named Eric, who could have been a main Soviet source of information on British and American nuclear research.
+Engelbert Broda (29 August 1910, in Vienna – 26 October 1983) was an Austrian chemist and a suspected Soviet KGB operative who worked on the Tube Alloys program, which eventually became the British side of the Manhattan Project.

 Early life

-Broda was born in 1910 as the first son of Viola and Ernst Broda, a Viennese lawyer.
-His brother Christian was later to become Minister of Justice in Austria.
+Broda was born in Vienna on 29 August 1910 as the first son of Ernst and Viola Broda.
+His father, Ernst, was a lawyer; his mother was a housewife.
+His younger brother Christian Broda was a lawyer who would later become a politician and serve as Minister of Justice in Austria.
 Broda was strongly influenced by his uncle Georg Wilhelm Pabst, a famous film director, and Egon Schönhof, who returned to Austria as a convinced communist after serving time as a prisoner-of-war in Russia.

-While he studied at the University of Vienna, Broda took part in the communist resistance against the National Socialists.
-During that period, he was imprisoned several times because of his political activities.
-Broda emigrated to the United Kingdom in 1938.
+Broda attended the University of Vienna to study Chemistry where he received his BS in chemistry in 1934, and followed by his PhD in chemistry in 1938 under Herman Francis Mark.
+During his university years, he was a political activist and took part in communist efforts against the Nazi Party.
+During that period, he was imprisoned several times but eventually Broda emigrated to the United Kingdom in 1938.

 Scientific career

-Broda had his Ph.D. in Chemistry approved in 1934 at the University of Vienna.
-From 1940 he worked at the Medical Research Council at the University College London, researching the transformation of light into chemical energy.
-From 1941 he worked at the Cavendish Laboratory, on radioactivity and nuclear fission.
-At this time he made intensive studies of the work of Ludwig Boltzmann.
+After moving to the United Kingdom in 1938, Broda settled in England and was a post-doctoral researcher at University College London where he investigated the transformations of light in chemical energy at the Medical Research Council.
+In 1941, Broda was a staff scientist at the Cavendish Laboratory of the University of Cambridge where he investigated on radioactivity, electronegativity, and the structure of atoms,mainly as part of Actinide chemistry, a sub-branch of nuclear chemistry.

-In 1947 he returned to the University of Vienna.
-From 1955 until 1980 he served as Professor for Physical chemistry.
+In 1947, Broda returned to the University of Vienna as a faculty member and taught courses on physical and radiochemistry until 1980.
 His major work as a scientist - Evolution of the Bioenergetic Processes - was published in 1975.

-Political initiatives
+Political initiatives and espionage controversy

-Broda became a member of the Pugwash movement, in support of nuclear disarmament.
+Broda became a member of the Pugwash Movement, in support of nuclear disarmament in 1947.
 He also worked to propagate the use of solar energy, and in 1979 he was awarded the Austrian Award for the Protection of Nature, for his initiatives concerning a projected power plant in Dürnstein, Wachau.
 He was given an honorary funeral at the Zentralfriedhof in Vienna.